jmvigueras/playground/Az-hub-spoke-ELB-ILB-GWLB/README.md

 ## Introduction
 ### This topology is only recommended for using with FOS 7.0.5 and later, since FSO 7.0 3 ports only HA setup is supported.

 This IaC is a part of a full deployment of a HUB and Spoke with 2 HUBs and 1 site.
-In particular, here we have the code to deploy one of the hubs in Azure.
+In particular, here we have the code to deploy one of the hubs in Azure and a site.

-This is a didactic example to showcase how a Transit VPC should be configured to achieve a non-trivial (full mesh) scenario.
+This is a didactic example to showcase how different ways of control routing inside and between VNETs on Azure, using User Defined Routes (UDR), Azure Router Server and default routes.

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 0.12.0